 - Add your child nodes.
 You can create empty nodes that serve as a folder to group your products.

-- Your next child node can be a Detail page or another Map.
-Detail pages give more information about a product and a service.
+- Your next child node can be a Page or another Map.
+Pages give more information about a product or service.
 A map is configured the same way as a map on a parent node.

 - Keep adding your nodes by selecting the node and clicking the + icon.
 To rearrange the structure, just drag and drop the node.

-- Once your structure is complete, you can click Preview to see how it looks for your users and continue configuring maps and detail pages.
+- Once your structure is complete, you can click Preview to see how it looks for your users and continue configuring maps and Pages.

 Use a hotspot on a map

 Hotspots are used to highlight specific items on your map.
 You can add and modify labels, links, icons, and the lines.

 - Click Edit in the Map Configuration.
 Select Hotspot to add the element on the map.

 - Click on the icon to drag it to its position and one other click on the map to create the connecting line.
 You can bend the line by clicking on it and dragging the dot to another location.

 - You can change the label, select a different font (Helvetica, Roboto, OpenSans) and size, add a color and style, and align the text.
 The Report Label field is used for reporting purposes and can be edited.
 Click Save to retain all your changes.

-- You can link this Hotspot to an asset, a URL, another map, or a Detail page you created in your child nodes.
+- You can link this Hotspot to an asset, a URL, another map, or a Page you've created.

 - Change the color of the link without changing the label color.

 Create a click zone on a map